MDIL-SNU/SevenNet/README.md

  - CUDA-accelerated D3 (van der Waals) dispersion

 ## Pre-trained models
-Currently, we provide three pre-trained SevenNet models.
-Each models have different hyperparameters and training set, resulting in different accuracy and speed.
-Please read carefully the descriptions below and choose the model depending on purposes.
+Currently, we release three pre-trained SevenNet models.
+Each model has different hyperparameters and training sets, resulting in different accuracy and speed.
+Please read the descriptions below carefully and choose the model that best suits your purpose.
-We write down the main features of models and their training energy, force, and stress MAEs.
+We write down the main features, comparing between models.
+As an evaluation, we provide the training MAEs (energy, force, and stress), F1 score for WBM dataset and $\kappa_{\mathrm{SRME}}$ from phonondb.
 For detailed performance comparisons with other pre-trained models, please visit [Matbench Discovery](https://matbench-discovery.materialsproject.org/).

 These models can be used as interatomic potential on LAMMPS, and loaded by calling the keywords of each model in ASE calculator.
 The